Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (iv) Excise duty / custom duty / service tax cases include disputes pertaining to inadmissibility of cenvat credit, short payment of service tax on work contracts, refund of excise duty on export of transformers, interest payment on provisional assessment cases, etc.

-(vi) The Company had received Assessment Order dated 27 February, 2024 under 143(3) of the Income Tax Act, 1961, pertaining to financial year 2021-22.
+(vi) The Company had received Assessment Order dated 27 February, 2024 under section 143(3) of the Income Tax Act, 1961, pertaining to financial year 2021-22.
 As per Assessment Order, tax demand payable is ' 188.79 crores.
 The Company has filed appeal before Commissioner of Income Tax (Appeals).
 Considering the facts, demand raised is mainly on account of disallowance of claims for settlement of corporate guarantee and non-granting of set-off tax losses.
 The management strongly believes that the demand is not sustainable, bad in law and will be reversed at appellate levels.
 The Company has obtained stay on tax demand by paying ' 4.89 crores, as per stay order issued by the Deputy commissioner of Income tax.

 Refer note 9 for details in relation to assessment of revised income tax returns based on the re-casted / revised accounts.

-(i) The actuarial valuation of plan assets and the present value of the defined benefit obligation were carried out as at 31 March, 2025 and as at 31 March, 2024.
+(i) The actuarial valuation of plan assets and the present value of the defined benefit obligation were carried out as at 31 March, 2026 and as at 31 March, 2025.
 The present value of the defined benefit obligation and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

-(ii) Discount rate is based on the prevailing market yields of Indian Government securities as at the balance sheet date for the estimated term of the obligations.
+(ii) Discount rate is based on the prevailing market yields of Indian Government Securities as at the balance sheet date for the estimated term of the obligations.

 (iii) The salary escalation rate is arrived after taking into consideration the seniority, the promotion and other relevant factors, such as, demand and supply in employment market.